-The rise and sustainable success of companies like Google, Twitter, Facebook, Apple and Ebay cannot only be explained by their original ideas, IP and innovations.
-A key reason why they are able to sustain and expand their success to multi billion businesses is their culture and their mindset, that literally opens minds, possibilities and attracts exactly the people they need.
-If you talk to the people and go inside these companies, you immediately understand, that culture plays a key role.
+The rise and sustainable success of companies such as Google, Twitter, Facebook, Apple and Ebay cannot be explained only by their original ideas, IP and innovations.
+A key reason they are able to sustain and expand their success to multi-billion businesses is their culture and their mindset – which literally opens minds, possibilities and attracts exactly the people they need.
+If you talk to the people and go inside these companies, you immediately understand that culture plays a key role.

-So if you still think organizational culture is somehow “soft”, not “graspable” and actually not so important, you might be wrong: organizational culture is very hard in terms of direct impact, it can be shaped specifically and tangible and might be the critical success factor.
+So, if you still think organizational culture is somehow “soft,” not “graspable” and actually not so important, you might be wrong: organizational culture is very hard in terms of direct impact.
+It is tangible, can be specifically shaped and might be the critical success factor.

 Why?
-Because new growth and sustainable future of organizations depend on its abilities to adjust and deal with complexity, ambiguity, speed of change (speed will even increase), transparency of markets, very well informed and demanding customers and new competitors from emerging markets.
-And to attract and retain the best talent.
+Because new growth and the sustainable future of organizations depend on the ability to adjust and deal with complexity, ambiguity, speed of change (speed will increase), transparency of markets, well-informed and demanding customers and new competitors from emerging markets.
+Plus attracting and retaining the best talent.
 The next generation of companies are designed for people creating robots, not for structures making robots out of people.
-And why we have clear evidence.

 Traditional companies are overwhelmed by these challenges and react in their stress mode: more control and more cost-cutting

 People draw back, play safe and think small.
 Or leave.
-Or dont’t join in the first place.
-As one solution, companies try to transplant new organizational models, again a technical approach to a human problem.
-You might get the old mindset pressed in a new “social technology”.
+Or don’t join in the first place.
+As one solution, companies try to transplant new organizational models again a technical approach to a human problem.
+You might get the old mindset pressed in a new “social technology.”

 The look and feel of empowering culture

-To make “culture” more tangible, I put together some examples and stories, I came across:
+To make “culture” more tangible, I put together some examples and stories:

-- Ownership: At Facebook you are welcomed at day 1 with the message: This is now your company.
-And your opinion is as important as anyone elses.
-No problem you see is someone else’s problem
+- Ownership: At Facebook you are welcomed at day one with the message: This is now your company.
+And your opinion is as important as anyone else’ No problem you see is someone else’s problem

-- Performance and incentives: the pressure is high.
-Not the pressure to work hard, but to deliver fast and create value for the organization.
-You cannot hide behind job descriptions, colleagues or blaim the circumstances.
-From day one you have access to everything you need without asking anyone, you just get it.
+- Performance and incentives: The pressure is high.
+Not the pressure to work hard but to deliver fast and create value for the organization.
+You cannot hide behind job descriptions, colleagues or blame the circumstances.
+From the start, you have access to everything you need without asking anyone, you just get it.
 The salaries in these companies are high already.

-- Speed: SAP/Silicon valley: a new hires needs 6 weeks until he has all the equipment and access to the software he needs.
-By this time his friend at FB has already contributed valuable insights and created new value.
+- Speed: SAP/Silicon Valley: A new hires needs six weeks until s/he has all of the equipment and access to the software s/he needs.
+By this time, a friend at FB has already contributed important insights and created new value.

-- Transparency: Every Friday afternoon Mark Zuckerberg and his management Team go into a global open Q&A, all employees are invited, personally or online.
-You may ask literally everything, and people ask all the hard questions possible and challenge their Management Team directly: everything is being answered.
-Nothing is Taboo.
+- Transparency: Every Friday afternoon, Mark Zuckerberg and his management team go into a global open Q&A, and all employees are invited, personally or online.
+You may ask literally everything, and people ask all of the hard questions possible, challenging their management team directly: everything is answered.
+Nothing is taboo.

 - Trust: People are trusted, have access to resources, codes, information.
 Nothing leaks outside.

-- Enthusiasm: I never heard so many people talk so enthusiastic about their work and the companies they work for: be it Twitter, Facebook, Linkedin, eBay..
-They love their work, they say things like: “I enjoy working with the smartest people, I enjoy the challenge, the impact I can create”.
+- Enthusiasm: I have never heard so many people talk so enthusiastically about their work and the companies they work for than regarding Twitter, Facebook, LinkedIn, eBay, etc. They love their work, they say things like: “I enjoy working with the smartest people, I enjoy the challenge, the impact I can create.”

-- Fluidity: these oranizations have some very clear structural features, like a reporting line an quarterly feedback and evaluations, but otherwise they are pretty free to contribute based on their own skills, interests and actuall challenges.
-At Google people are free to create projects and initiatives when needed and switch Teams.
-And are fully responsible to make sure they use their own resource in the best possible way.
+- Fluidity: These organizations have some very clear structural features, such as a reporting line and quarterly feedback and evaluations, but otherwise employees are free to contribute based on their own skills, interests and current challenges.
+At Google, people are free to create projects and initiatives when needed and to switch teams.
+And they are fully responsible to make sure they use their own resources in the best possible way.

-- Mindfulness and meditation are fundamental, not esoteric: while I am still reluctant for several reasons to use these words in European companies, they are totally accepted and welcomed in Silicon Valley Tech companies.
-There is a shared understanding, that one needs have a clear mind and work on ones mental well-being in order to create value and perform well.
-Google has created its “Search Inside Yourself” program, has a Conscious Officer.
-LinkedIn as well has its Chief Conscious Officer Fred Kofman, running programmes of teachings and facilitated group reflections in the company.
+- Mindfulness and meditation are fundamental, not esoteric: While I am still reluctant for several reasons to use these words in European companies, they are completely accepted and welcomed in Silicon Valley tech companies.
+There is a shared understanding that one needs to have a clear mind and work on one’s spiritual and psychological well-being in order to create value and to perform well.
+Google has created its “Search Inside Yourself” program and has a Conscious Officer.
+LinkedIn also has its Chief Conscious Officer, Fred Kofman, running programmes of teachings and facilitated group reflections in the company.

-- Failure and success are different sides of one coin, not the opposite: When James Butterfield, serial entrepreneur had to shut down a new venture, having burned 12 millions of venture capital, he offered to give back the remaining 5 million.. and was told to keep the money and try to build something else with a skeleton crew.
-So a small group created “Slack” out of a communication system, in the first place built to communicate better in their former start-up – being fed-up with e-mail and its poor performance on facilitating tension creating communication.
+- Failure and success are different sides of one coin, not the opposite: When serial entrepreneur James Butterfield had to shut down a new venture, having burned 12 million USD of venture capital, he offered to give back the remaining five million – and was told to keep the money and try to build something else with a skeleton crew.
+So, a small group created Slack, the first goal being to communicate better in their former start-up, having gotten fed up with e-mail and its poor performance regarding facilitating tension-creating communication.
 Slack is now one of the fastest-growing software companies on the planet.
 (If your company isn’t already using Slack, it will be soon.
 Say goodbye to e-mail).

-- Generosity: people have access to high-quality complimentary food, drinks, snacks, services and all more.
-While this is helpful to increase output, it is not seen anywhere else.
+- Generosity: People have access to high-quality, complimentary food, drinks, snacks, services and more.
+While this is helpful in increasing output, it is rarely seen elsewhere.

-- Smart workspaces: While I still see many organizations in traditional set-ups: these companies create a working atmosphere you’d like to work in.
+- Smart workspaces: While I still see many organizations in traditional set-ups, these companies create a working atmosphere you’d like to experience.
 It is practical, human and offers many options, depending on the tasks you work on and the needs you have.
-Supporting collaboration and interaction as much as possible while offering private and quiet spaces as well.
+Supporting collaboration and interaction as much as possible while offering private and quiet spaces, too.

-- Pragmatism and simplicity: at Facebook employees are taught how to create their own posters with their own messages and post them on the walls, every wall.
-When the new employee asked, where he was allowed to post his posters he was told: wherever you find space.
+- Pragmatism and simplicity: At Facebook, employees are taught how to create their own posters with their own messages and post them on the walls, any wall.
+When the new employee asked where s/he was allowed to hang the posters, the response was, “wherever you find space.”

-- Aligning personal and corporate interests: these companies are not non-profit welfare companies.
+- Aligning personal and corporate interests: These companies are not non-profit companies.
 Still they manage to align business interests with a noble purpose that encourages people.
-Instead of saying: well, they only do this to earn more money you could say: wow, how do they manage to create great workspaces, where people love to work, find purpose and are highly profitable at the same time?
-What if their is a positive correlation?
+Instead of saying, “Well, they only do this to earn more money,” you could say, “Wow, how do they manage to create great workspaces, where people love to work, find purpose and are highly profitable at the same time?
+What if there is a positive correlation?”

-- Self-responsility: people have to be self driven and take self responsility.
-Waiting for someone to tell what to do, doesn’t work.
-You tune into the Team and contribute what is needed now.
-And you often have to find out yourself.
+- Self-responsility: People have to be self-driven and take self-responsility.
+Waiting for someone to tell you what to do doesn’t work.
+You tune into the team and contribute what is needed now.
+And you often have to find out by yourself.

 Culture needs to be cultivated